JLX0/MetaLLM-GPT/README.md

 to set up a virtual environment for this example.

 ```
-python3 mg.py -o "grab a news article from a news website, summarize the news article, then convert the summary into an audio" -f "news_audio.py" -k "aa-aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa" -in "1.link. the link to the website of the news article. for example, it can be 'https://www.cnbc.com/2023/06/06/apple-ceo-tim-cook-says-ai-companies-need-to-regulate-themselves.html' 2. max_len. the maximum number of sentences in the article." -out "the audio of the summary and the path to the audio file" -p True -l 60
+python3 mg.py -o "grab a news article from a news website, summarize the news article, then convert the summary into an audio" -f "news_audio.py" -k "aa-aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa" -in "1.link. the link to the website of the news article. for example, it can be 'https://www.cnbc.com/2023/06/06/apple-ceo-tim-cook-says-ai-companies-need-to-regulate-themselves.html' 2. max_len. the maximum number of sentences in the summary." -out "the audio of the summary and the path to the audio file" -p True -l 300
 ```

 ## Example 4: Design a step in data processing